-NEHGS is the beneficiary of thirteen and eighteen irrevocable estate gifts at August 31, 2022 and 2021, totaling \$2,795,521 and \$4,551,868, respectively, which will be received by NEHGS upon the donors' death.
+NEHGS is the beneficiary of thirteen irrevocable estate gifts at August 31, 2023 and 2022, totaling \$2,615,521 and \$2,795,521, respectively, which will be received by NEHGS upon the donors' death.
 NEHGS's beneficial interest in these agreements has been recorded as contribution revenue and pledges receivable in the accompanying financial statements.
-In accordance with the Fair Value Measurements standards under U.S. GAAP (see page 15), these contributions and pledges receivable have been valued using Level 2 inputs.
+In accordance with the Fair Value Measurements standards under U.S. GAAP, these contributions and pledges receivable have been valued using Level 2 inputs.
 These inputs include the principal amount of the contribution, the donor's life expectancy, and discount rate.
 The related contributions and pledges have been discounted based upon the donors' life expectancy.
-Irrevocable estate pledges receivable have been discounted to their net present value using a 3.27% and 1.85% discount rate as of August 31, 2022 and 2021, respectively.
+Irrevocable estate pledges receivable have been discounted to their net present value using a 4.35% and 3.27% discount rate as of August 31, 2023 and 2022, respectively.
 NEHGS periodically assess the likelihood of collectability of these gifts upon death of the donor and changes in value of the donors' assets.
 During fiscal year 2022, NEHGS wrote off \$1,478,321 of irrevocable estate gifts that were deemed uncollectible.
 This amount is reflected as write-off of irrevocable bequest in the accompanying fiscal year 2022 statement of activities.

-Pledges receivable at August 31, 2022 and 2021, also consist of commitments towards NEHGS's endowment and various programs.
-These pledges are recorded at their net present value using a 3.27% and 1.85% discount rate as of August 31, 2022 and 2021, respectively.
+Pledges receivable at August 31, 2023 and 2022, also consist of commitments towards NEHGS's endowment and various programs.
+These pledges are recorded at their net present value using a 4.35% and 3.27% discount rate as of August 31, 2023 and 2022, respectively.